Housing in Japan: Home and apartment rental

 To rent an apartment in Japan, would-be tenants visit real estate agents located in every neighborhood and browse through copies of apartments for rent.
 These usually have the layout of the apartment for rent and the costs to rent this apartment.
 If a would-be tenant is interested in a particular apartment, the agent contacts the landlord to see if the apartment is still available and whether a visit could be arranged.
 Typically, a renter cannot rent an apartment on her or his own, but is required to have a guarantor who promises to pay the rent if problems arise.

 Traditionally, Japanese landlords collect both a damage deposit and "key money" before the renter takes occupancy, and the real estate agent is also paid a month's rent for services provided.
 Key money is a non-refundable payment to the landlord.
-In major cities like Tokyo and Osaka, key money is often a major investment in itself: up to six months' rent in many cases.
+In major cities like Tokyo and Osaka, key money is often a major expense in itself: up to six months' rent in many cases.
 In recent years many landlords have begun demanding smaller amounts of key money, equal to two or three months' rent or none at all.
 An industry of no-deposit apartments, called monthly mansion and weekly mansion, has also sprouted up in major cities: these generally charge higher rents than traditional leases, and may offer some hotel-style amenities such as linen service.

 In Tokyo, a typical rental agreement is for two years for an ordinary tenancy agreement.
 At the end of the contract period, this agreement is re-negotiated, and the renter typically pays an additional month's rent as a fee.
 In many other cities, however, the two-year agreement is regarded simply as a minimum length of stay, and the rent does not normally change over the years.
 However, as buildings get older and more repairs are required, or as government tax rates go up, a rent increase does occasionally occur.